 In short, emotional trauma is about loss of connection, to ourselves, to our bodies, to our families, to others, and to the world around us.
 This loss of connection is often hard to recognize, because it doesn’t happen all at once.
 It can happen slowly, over time, and we adapt to the subtle changes sometimes without even noticing them.
 These are the hidden effects of traumas, the ones most of us keep to ourselves.
 We may simply sense that we do not feel quite right, without even becoming fully aware of what is taking place, that is, the gradual undermining of our self-esteem, self-confidence, feelings of well-being, and connections to life.

 Our choices become limited as we avoid certain feelings, people, situations, and places.
 The result of this gradual constriction of freedom is the loss of vitality and potential for the fulfillment of our dreams & aspirations.

 We all have some memories that we perhaps don’t like, if they are painful we bury them deep within, we may think that if they are forgotten, they are dealt with, but then we find a trigger, something or somewhere that sets them off.
 It is important to release these old memories, and emotional traumas that have transformed into Emotional Blocks.

 The real and only impediments to one’s success are the invisible emotional blocks that rob you of your motivation and creative ideas.
 These blocks are laid down in the unconscious mind at a very early stage in one’s life.
 There they work clandestinely to undermine even sabotage your well made plans for success.
 The only way to succeed is to uproot them and release them for good.

-Are you ready to release your emotional blocks?
+Are you ready to heal & release your emotional blocks?